 I place great emphasis on early socialisation and spend hours socialising and interacting with our puppies.
 Before leaving us, our puppies are fully wormed, vaccinated up to date and treated with Stronghold (covers fleas, ear mites and various worms).
 These procedures ensure that every Glendream puppy has the best possible start in life.

-I am always happy to chat about my dogs and welcome any enquiries via email.
-You can also follow me on Instagram - https://www.instagram.com/glendream/
+I am always happy to chat about my dogs and welcome any enquiries.
+I’m always extremely busy therefor it may take a me a few days to get back to you.
+I do not have a Facebook page but you can follow me on Instagram - https://www.instagram.com/glendream/